mandira-sawkar/mandira-sawkar.github.io/_pages/about.md

 Shifted manual database validations to a Python/Pandas pipeline, processing huge employee/project datasets with lightning speed and near-zero errors.

 - Agile Educator:
-Transferred my teaching expertise into tech—trained interns, mentored cross-functional teams, and helped redesign 50+ lesson plans for a network of 12 schools.
+Transferred my teaching expertise into tech; trained interns, mentored cross-functional teams, and helped redesign 50+ lesson plans for a network of 12 schools.

 - French Diplomat Meets Techie:
 Guided 100+ students in choosing the right educational paths, then dived into Software Engineering to solve real-world problems with data-driven solutions.